nathanjhood/MSYS2-toolchain/README.md

 ## Todo

-Lots of cleanup.
-Potentially a re-write to compile more variable strings from other variable strings (<b><i>'\<MINGW_PACKAGE_PREFIX\>-\<TOOLCHAIN_TO_USE\>'</i></b>, etc...), however I don't personally prefer this approach because it requires a CMake run in order to fetch these compiled variables, compared to just having them defined at-a-glance in the toolchain file, and tells us (less than) nothing about the variables that we *haven't* selected for that run.
+Lots of paths to fix, test, etc. Lots of cleanup.
+Potentially a re-write in store to compile more variable strings from other variable strings (<b><i>'\<MINGW_PACKAGE_PREFIX\>-\<TOOLCHAIN_TO_USE\>'</i></b>, etc...), however I don't personally prefer this approach because it requires a CMake run in order to fetch these compiled variables, compared to just having them defined at-a-glance in the toolchain file, and tells us (less than) nothing about the variables that we *haven't* selected for that run.
 Preferring verbosity during dev/debug, meanwhile.

 Consider adding in some of the switching logic from the excellent 'fougas.msys2' VSCode extension.